Old Earth Ministries Online Geology Curriculum

 As the new material is expelled, the oceanic crust grows, and it is pushed away from the ridge by convection currents in the mantle.
 This is known as seafloor spreading (see an short video on seafloor spreading (Not IPad compatible).
 The further away from the ridge you go, the older the rocks of the oceanic crust are.
 Most of the current oceanic crust is less than 150 million years old, whereas the age of the continental shields are typically around 700 million years old.
 To learn more, see seafloor spreading.

 Another feature of the sea floor is called the abyssal floor.
-This is the vast, broad areas that are relatively smooth, and they are typically about 2,300 feet deep (3,000 meters).
+This is the vast, broad areas that are relatively smooth, and they are typically about 6,500 to 9800 feet deep (2,000-3,000 meters).
 The abyssal floor is further divided into to parts.
 The abyssal hills are small hills rising several hundred meters above the surrounding ocean floor.
 They are actually the most prevalent landform on earth, because the cover more than 80 percent of the Pacific Ocean floor.
 Closer to the continents is an area known as the abyssal plains, which is composed mostly of eroded material from the continent.
 For more learning, see abyssal plains.

 Seamounts are another prominent feature.
 These are isolated peaks of volcanoes which are underwater.
 Sometimes they can rise above sea level, such as the Hawaiian island chain.
 Seamounts which rise above the surface are no longer called seamounts, and instead are referred to as islands.
 To learn more, see seamount.